Fox Footy: History

 Foxtel had previously operated the original Fox Footy Channel from 2002 to 2006, but closed the channel when Foxtel's AFL broadcast deal ended at the end of the 2006 season after failing to agreeing at the time a new agreement with free-to-air broadcasters Seven and Ten.
-On 8 February 2007, Foxtel had come to a agreement to broadcast 4 games a week from 2007 to 2011, up from 3 during 2002–2006 on Fox Sports channels, although it didn't include an AFL channel.
+On 8 February 2007, Foxtel came to an agreement to broadcast four games a week from 2007 to 2011, up from three during 2002–2006 on Fox Sports channels, although it didn't include an AFL channel.

 It was announced on 28 April 2011 that the channel would be revived for the 2012 AFL season, as part of the new broadcast rights deal that gave Foxtel rights to show all regular-season AFL matches live.
-The channel returned exclusively on Foxtel and its broadcasting partners, under the proposed new name of "Fox Sports AFL", which was later changed back to its original name "Fox Footy".
+The channel kept the Fox branding of its predecessor, which was originally licensed from 20th Century Fox in September 2001.
+It returned exclusively on Foxtel and its broadcasting partners, under the proposed new name of "Fox Sports AFL", which was later changed back to its original name "Fox Footy".
 The channel relaunched at 5:00 pm AEDT on Friday 17 February 2012 with the first NAB Cup round-robin match between Hawthorn, Richmond and North Melbourne.

 Fox Footy has live broadcast rights to all Marsh Community Series matches, all AFLW home and away matches, all AFLW Finals matches including the Grand Final, all AFL home and away matches and all AFL Finals matches until the AFL Grand Final which is shown on delayed with the game being screened exclusively live on Seven.
-All matches are broadcast live to air in Standard, High Definition and selected matches in 4K Ultra HD with no commercial breaks during play.
+All matches are broadcast live to air in High Definition and 4K Ultra HD with no commercial breaks during play.
 When two live matches are being played simultaneously, Fox Sports 503 broadcasts one of the matches.

 From the start of the 2012 AFL season, Fox Footy had become the most watched Pay-TV network in Australia.
 In 2017, the AFL preliminary finals had 556,000 and 441,000 viewers.
 Beginning in 2020, Fox Footy and more Fox Sports Australia channels began carried in Canada on the premium streaming service DAZN.

+In 2018 Fox Sports commissioned the Andrews Hubs in Sydney and Melbourne allowing Fox Footy to produce matches at stadiums around the country from its base in South Melbourne.

 The 2022 season saw some changes to the channel, with the network cutting ties with Eddie McGuire and the subsequent launch of two new programs, 'Best on Ground' and 'Face to Face' in addition to a time slot change for On the Couch.
 The network was rocked by further public interest during Round 1 after the termination of senior reporter Tom Morris after derogatory comments made against a colleague in a private chat were leaked publicly.

+The 2025 season saw Foxtel have their own commentary teams and graphics on all matches for the first time, for the 2025 - 2031 seasons.